Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is High IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is Low IF RemainingGold is RemainGoldLow
+IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is High IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is Low IF RemainingGold is RemainGoldLow THEN Need
 IF NeedFightingUnit is High THEN
 IF THEN

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDMxMjc2NDkyXX0=
+eyJoaXN0b3J5IjpbODkzMDUzODkzXX0=
 -->